Our 2022-2023 Faculty

 Megan has long held an interest in education and is registered with the Ontario College of Teachers.
 In 2000, Megan graduated from the University of Waterloo in their Math Teaching Option program and also received her Bachelor of Education from Queen’s University through their joint co-op program.

 Since 2003, Megan has taught Mathematics, Computer Science, and Ballet at high schools and dance studios in both Toronto, Ottawa, and Waterloo.
 Megan also teaches ballet at the Contemporary School of Dance in Waterloo.
-This is Megan’s first year teaching at Guelph Academy of Dance, and she is really looking forward to teaching the ballet program!
+This is Megan’s fifth year teaching at Guelph Academy of Dance, and she is really looking forward to teaching the ballet program!